tweag/rules_haskell/README.md

 for Haskell.
 Get started building your own project using these rules wih the [setup script below](#setup).

+## Rule summary

+The full reference documentation for rules is at https://haskell.build.

 **WORKSPACE rules:**

 | Rule | Description |